 Multicultural Student Services

-FCC’s Multicultural Student Services program provides comprehensive support for students that consists of academic planning, counseling, mentoring, leadership development and dynamic cross cultural experiences to ensure the successful transition to college and completion of a college degree or certificate.
+FCC’s Multicultural Student Services program provides comprehensive student support that consists of academic planning, counseling, mentoring, leadership development and dynamic cross-cultural experiences to ensure the successful transition to college and completion of a college degree or certificate.

 The Multicultural Student Services Program is actively seeking students who would like to receive additional academic and personal support to assist in achieving their academic goals.
 If you are a student experiencing academic challenges, having difficulty adjusting to the college environment or just need a little extra support to keep you focused and on track, this program is for you.
 Our experienced mentors and our wide variety of workshops and activities provide something beneficial for all of our students.

 1. Assist every student with academic planning and guidance to successfully complete college courses and complete students’ academic goals.